-If you're running a startup or thinking about launching one, you undoubtedly know that it can help your brand grow if you build a following on social media.
+If you're running a business or thinking about launching one, you undoubtedly know it can help your brand grow if you build a following on social media.
 That social media presence can also help establish your authority in your niche.
-Here are some quick ideas, tips, and practices to help you better establish your startup's Twitter presence.
+Here are some quick ideas, tips, and practices to help you better establish your company's Twitter presence.

 1. Twitter handle.

 Make it as close to your company name as possible.
 Add it to your website, email signatures, the side of your delivery vehicle, and any place else it makes sense to show it off.
 Make it memorable.

 Be sure to use the entire character limit; the bio is currently limited to 160 characters.
 Be sure your key offering is visible on the first line.
 Use industry-related hashtags that will help get you into search results.
 Provide a shortened URL and fill out the location and website links below the bio.

 Do not leave the picture blank.
 Use an optimized logo to fit the provided space.
 Add a brand-consistent color to your profile to help it stand out.
 (More below about being consistent in your social media branding!)